 You must have configured the enterprise data model and have a minimum of 2 days of daily rollup of KW data.
 30 days of daily rollup data is recommended for more accurate forecasts.
 The capacity field must be set for the data center node selected.
 Power capacity is set in KW with granularity of 2 decimal places, such as 5.04 KW.
 You can configure the capacity for different locations in your data center as part of your enterprise data model configuration.
-See Enterprise Relationships (on page 100).
-To set individual capacities, see Set a Capacity (on page 68).
+See Enterprise Relationships (see "Enterprise Relationships and the EDM" on page 114).
+To set individual capacities, see Set a Capacity (on page 86).